Would you like to view this website in another language?

 What is PTO buyback?

-PTO buyback is a company policy that allows employees to cash out their unused paid time off (PTO) in exchange for monetary compensation.
-Instead of taking the time off they've earned, employees have the option to receive cash—often calculated based on their hourly rate or salary—for any accrued but unused PTO.
+PTO buyback is a company policy that allows employees to exchange unused paid time off (PTO) for cash.
+Instead of taking time away, employees can “sell” accrued but unused hours—typically valued at their regular hourly rate or an agreed percentage—subject to company policy and local law.

 Purpose and objectives